 Additional Video/Telephone conference providers include Court Call 888-882-6878, CourtScribes (ext 3); Zoom, Cisco Webex, VisualEvidence, etc., but parties are free to seek out other vendors or utilize their own conference call provider if they have one.
 See the listing of Circuit Approved Video Appearance Vendors for more information.
 If using a teleconference provider that does not automatically provide a dial-in number, the Notice of Hearing must include the number and passcode that the Court will use to initiate the call at the time of the hearing.

 Uniform Motion Calendar and Uncontested Hearings:

 All Uniform Motion Calendar hearings will be conducted by video/telephone only, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
-For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which should be submitted by U.S. Mail or uploaded and attached to the Final Judgment.
+For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which should be submitted by U.S. Mail.
 No parties should be physically present in the courtroom unless specifically instructed by the Court.
 This rule applies to self-represented litigants and court reporters as well as attorneys.
 In addition, only hearings that have been scheduled on the Online Scheduling System will go forward.